Home / Clientside & SDKs

 Secure Data Input

-The Highnote Secure Inputs SDK allows your customers to securely input their sensitive data in your UI seamlessly using input fields inside iframes.
+The Highnote Secure Inputs SDK allows customers to securely input their sensitive data into your UI seamlessly using input fields inside iframes.
 This allows you to avoid PCI-scoped data flowing through your servers or being accessible to scripts running on your page.

-Note: Secure Inputs uses client tokens to make requests to the Highnote GraphQL API on your behalf.
-Learn how to generate client tokens using the generatePaymentCardClientToken mutation (docs).
+Secure Inputs uses client tokens to request the Highnote GraphQL API on your behalf.
+You can generate client tokens using the generatePaymentCardClientToken mutation.

 Requirements